Website Accessibility and Standards for Government Websites

 If you need to comply with Section 508 Standards, then yes.
 If you are going to design, develop, and manage your organization’s website, then yes.
 Even after completing a website’s development phase and making it visible to the world (or your internal world if you are working on an intranet), every employer and/or employee who adds, removes or contributes to the website in some way must know how to do it in an accessible manner.
 Otherwise, your website will go from compliance to lawsuit the moment your team publishes new content.

-If you hire accessibility experts, like Be Accessible, to design, develop, and manager your website, having a general knowledge of WCAG will suffice.
+If you hire accessibility experts, like Be Accessible, to design, develop, and manage your website, having a general knowledge of WCAG will suffice.
 You still need to be sure the content you submit, such as PDF documents and videos, is accessible.
 However, using an accessibility expert will eliminate the risk of accessibility barriers ever making it to your website.

 What happens if a website isn’t accessible to people with disabilities?